dreamsome/onesuper.github.com/_posts/idea/2013-04-21-visual-graph-traversal.md

 In Computer Science, graph traversal is a set of problems of visiting all the nodes(or vertices in a graph in a particular manner, updating and/or checking their attributes along the way.

-Graph is a very common representation in many applications.
-Graph traversal algorithms provide crucial tools in many computational fields ranging from genomics to electronic design automation(EDA) to social network analysis.

-Generally, graph has more complicated structure than array, list, and tree.
-The representation of graph could either be adjacency matrix or adjacency list and different data structures are preferred in different situation.
-For example, adjacency lists are often used to represent sparse graph due to less edge storage.

 Traditional algorithm books(like CLRS) "visualize" the process of traversing by presenting a series of snapshots:

 <img src="http://chengyichao.info/visual-graph-traversal/img/fig.png">